-Section 6.3 The quorum required for holding a meeting is more than 25% of the total number of the members of the College who have the right to vote.^{1, 3} Voting must be in person.
-The Board decides if the vote is to be taken orally, by a show of hands, or in writing.
+Section 6.3 The quorum required for holding a meeting is more than 25% of the total number of the members of the College who have the right to vote.^{1,3} If voting is in person, the Board decides if the vote is to be taken orally, by a show of hands, or in writing.
 Votes can be: in favor, against or one can abstain.
 For all decisions, except as designated elsewhere, a simple majority of the members participating in the vote is sufficient.